What does it mean to be a third party?

 How can RiskRecon help me?

-RiskRecon is a company dedicated to internet security.
+RiskRecon, a Mastercard Company is dedicated to securing your vendor ecosystem.
 They can help you find the weak spots in your risk management and cybersecurity to build a better business.

 RiskRecon can help you organize and prioritize your risks, tackling them one at a time to mitigate third-party vendor risk, keep data assets up to par with regulatory requirements, and other related insights.

-Schedule a RiskRecon internal audit and start fortifying your risk assessments today!
+Schedule a RiskRecon demo today and start fortifying your risk assessments today!